Invariant Representation Learning for Infant Pose Estimation with Small Data

 \subsection{Real Infant Pose Data Gathering}

 Due to the difficulties in controlling infant movements as well as critical privacy concerns in collecting images from someone's child, access to infant images with wide variety of poses is limited.
 For real portion of the SyRIP dataset, we look for publicly available yet scattered real infant images from sources such as \textit{YouTube} and \textit{Google Images}.
+We follow the convention on working with the publicly available images and each image’s URL link is provided in our dataset.
 The biggest benefit of this collection method is that the diversity of the infant poses is guaranteed to the greatest extent.
-We choose infant (newborn to one year old) in various poses and many different backgrounds.
+We choose infants (newborn to one year old) in various poses and many different backgrounds.

 We manually query YouTube and download more than 40 videos with different infants, and then split each video sequence to pick about 12 frames containing different poses.
 Finally, about 500 images including more than 50 infants with different poses from those frames are collected.
 We also select about 200 high-resolution images containing more than 90 infants from the Google Images.
 Compared to images taken from the YouTube videos, images from Google Images with higher resolution can be used to improve the quality of the whole dataset.
-The pose distribution of the real part of the SyRIP dataset is shown in the \figref{Distri}(b).
+The pose distribution of the real part of SyRIP dataset is shown in \figref{Distri}(b).
 Obviously, these poses are more diverse than those in the MINI-RGBD dataset.